Genivia/RE-flex/doc/index.md

   abstract base matcher class template.

 - RE/flex scanners are not implemented as a set of global functions and tables.
-  RE/flex scanners are instances of generated lexer classes.
-Thus are MT-safe.
+  RE/flex scanners are instances of generated lexer classes, which ensures that scanners are thread-safe (by contrast, Flex and Flex++ are not thread-safe).
   A lexer class is derived from an abstract base lexer class template and it is instantiated with a regex matcher engine class that is provided as a template parameter.